Racinettee/drift-scheme/README.md

 #drift::scheme
-drift::scheme is an impelmentation of scheme designed to interact nicely with c++.
+drift::scheme is a work in progress impelmentation of scheme designed to interact nicely with c++.
 ### Current working example as seen in main.cc:
 ```C++